StudioGridTech/Studio-Darkroom-case-study/roadmap.md

 - **Hosted SaaS** — the plugin runs on the customer's WordPress site.
 There's no central server, no cloud library, no multi-site analytics service.
 Not now, not later.
 - **Mobile app** — out of scope.
 The admin UI is responsive enough for tablet review; phone-first media management isn't the audience.
-- **Frontend page builder integration as a primary surface** — Studio Darkroom is a backend plugin.
-Page builder companion blocks/elements may exist; the core experience stays in `wp-admin`.
+- **Page builder as the management surface** — gallery output and focal-point integrations ship today for Bricks, Gutenberg, Divi, and Elementor (and that surface will keep growing).
+What stays out of scope: moving the organize/curate/enrich workflow into the page-builder canvas.
+The management UI lives in `wp-admin` where editors expect it.

 ---